THE CODE OF ETHICS

 - If the real estate professional you are dealing with is not a REALTOR, your only recourse may be with the North Carolina Real Estate Commission (919-875-3700), another state licensing agency, or the courts.

-- The Association determines whether the code has been violated, not whether the law or real state regulations have been broken.
+- The Association determines whether the code has been violated, not whether the law or real estate regulations have been broken.
 Those decisions can only be made by the North Carolina Real Estate Commission (919-875-3700), another state licensing agency, or the courts.

 - The Association follows strict discipline guidelines when a member is found in violation of an Ethics complaint.
 Examples of discipline that may be imposed include education classes, letter of reprimand or warning, a fine payable to the Association, suspension of REALTOR membership and/or MLS services, etc. Discipline will NOT include suspension of real estate license - only the North Carolina Real Estate Commission can suspend a license.